Terms & Conditions

 The consumer's right of withdrawal shall not apply to:

-c. a remote agreement for which the right of withdrawal is otherwise excluded by virtue of Section 6.5.2B of the Dutch Burgelijk Wetboek (Civil Code).
+- a remote agreement for which the right of withdrawal is otherwise excluded by virtue of Section 6.5.2B of the Dutch Burgerlijk Wetboek (Civil Code).

 1. Price increases within 3 months after the commencement date of the agreement are permitted only if they are the result of legislative rules and regulations.

-2. Price increases from 3 months after the commencement date of the agreement are only permitted if the supplier has stipulated this as a possibility and:
+2. Prices increases from 3 months after the commencement date of the agreement are only permitted if the supplier has stipulated this as an option and:

 a. they are the result of legislative rules and regulations; or

-b. the consumer has the faculty to terminate the agreement on the day on which the price increase takes effect.
+b. the consumer has the authority to terminate the agreement on the day on which the price increase takes effect.